-- 1. Change to the configuration directory: cd /opt/glite/etc/config - 2.
+- 1. Change to the configuration directory: - cd /opt/glite/etc/config - 2.
 Copy the configuration file templates from the templates directory cp templates/. - 3.
 Customize the configuration files by replacing the 'changeme' value in all user-defined parameters with the proper value:

 - The file glite-global.cfg.xml contains global configuration values.
 Refer to Table 1 for the values that can be set and section 4.2.3 for the description about the general configuration. - The file glite-rgma-common.cfg.xml contains the common R-GMA configuration values.
 Refer to Table 4 for the values that can be set and section 6 for the description about the R-GMA common configuration. - The file glite-rgma-client.cfg.xml contains the R-GMA client specific configuration values.
 Refer to Table 6: R-GMA Client Configuration Parameters for the the values that can be set and section 6.3 for the description about the R-GMA client configuration. - The file glite-file-transfer-service-client.cfg.xml contains the File Transfer Service client specific configuration values.
-Refer to Table X for the the values that can be set and section X for the description about the File Transfer Service client configuration. - The file glite-service-discovery.cfg.xml contains the Service Discovery specific configuration values.
+Refer to Table X for the the values that can be set and section X for the description about the File Transfer Service client configuration. - The file glite-file-placement-service-client.cfg.xml contains the File Placement Service client specific configuration values.
+Refer to Table X for the the values that can be set and section X for the description about the File Placement Service client configuration. - The file glite-service-discovery.cfg.xml contains the Service Discovery specific configuration values.
 Refer to Table 10 for the the values that can be set and section 7 for the description about the Service Discovery configuration. - The file glite-security-utils.cfg.xml contains the security utils specific configuration values.
 Refer to Table 2 for the list of parameters and section 5 for the description of the security utils. - The file glite-wn.cfg.xml contains the Worker Node specific configuration values.
 Table 16 shows the configuration values that can be set.
 You will also find one or more instances for the file based service discovery.
 Refer to chapter 7.4 for the details about the configuration and Table 11 for the list of parameters that can be set.

-Parameter Default value Description User-defined Paramete User-defined Parameters voms.voname The names of the VOs that this WN node can serve pool.account.basename The prefix of the set of pool account to be created.
+Parameter Default value Description User-defined Parameters voms.voname The names of the VOs that this WN node can serve pool.account.basename The prefix of the set of pool account to be created.
 Existing pool accounts with this prefix are not recreated pool.account.group The group name of the pool accounts to be used pool.account.number The number of pool accounts to create.
 Each account will be created with a username of the form prefixXXX where prefix is the value of the pool.account.basename parameter.
 If matching pool accounts already exist, they are not recreated.
-The range of values for this parameter is 1-999 data.services Information used for creation of the services.xml (ServiceDiscovery replacement) file.
-This file is used
+The range of values for this parameter

+is 1-999

+Advanced Parameters

+glite.installer.verbose true Enable verbose output

+System Parameters

-Advanced Parameters by the Data CLI tools.
-The format is: name;URL;serviceType where name is the unique nqme of the service.
-This is used in the command line if special services need to be adressed.
-URL is the service endpoint and serviceType is the java class defining the type of the service. glite.installer.verbose true Enable verbose output System Parameters wn.ServiceList glite-file-transfer- service-client glite-io-client glite-rgma-client The gLite services, clients or applications that compose this worker node.
-This parameters takes a comma-separated list of service names.
-[CHANGED in 1.2]
+wn.ServiceList glite-file-transfer- service-client glite-file- placement- service-client glite-io-client glite-rgma-client The gLite services, clients or applications that compose this worker node.
+This parameter takes a comma-separated list of service names.